Open Bible Data Home About News OET Key

 בַּעֲצֵ֣י הַיַּ֔עַר

-The phrase the trees of the forest refers to the other trees of the forest which were considered common when compared to an apple tree.
-If it would be helpful to your readers, you could indicate that explicitly.
-Alternate translation: “among the other trees of the forest” or “compared to the common trees of the forest”
+The writer assumes that the reader will understand that the trees of the forest refers to the other trees of the forest, those which were considered common when compared to the beautiful, fruit-bearing apple tree.
+If it would be helpful to your readers, you could include this information.
+Alternate translation: [among the other trees of the forest] or [compared to the common trees of the forest]

 דּוֹדִ֖י